eclipse-edc/Connector/docs/domain-model.md

 * ### Contract negotiation

-  A contract negotiation captures the current state of the negotiation of a contract (ContractOffer -> ContractAgreement) between two parties.
-This process is inherently asynchronous, so the ContractNegotiation objects are stored in a backing data store (ContractNegotiationStore).
+  A `ContractNegotiation` captures the current state of the negotiation of a contract (`ContractOffer` -> `ContractAgreement`) between two parties.
+This process is inherently asynchronous, so the `ContractNegotiation` objects are stored in a backing data store (`ContractNegotiationStore`).

 * ### Contract agreement